codewithmike01/Ginohmk/README.md

 ## About Mike
 :heart: Programming | :black_heart: Communicating | :blue_heart: Learning New Tech Things | :orange_heart:  Playing Football | :black_heart:  Coffee
-- I am a full time student at Microverse, learning Full Stack Web Development.
+- I am currently a full time student at Microverse, learning Full Stack Web Development.
 - I love collaborating on Coding  :black_heart:
 - I enjoy feedbacks, becuase it helps me become a better person and a better programmer
 ### Quote: Do What Makes You Happy, as Long as it's not hurting the Ones who loves you :heart: